jaredly/geometricart/Roadmap.md

 - [x] hide guides
 - [x] almost-tangent circles should report connection.
 - [x] color things my folks.

+- [x] hover so good
+- [ ] let's go ahead and show the Mirrors!
+So we know where they are pointed and such.
+- [ ] ok I actually have to deal with the sweep flag folks.
+- [x] CIRCLE IS TANGENT, need to fix.
+- [ ] click  guide to hide it. undo brings it back of course.
+- [ ] add option to NOT extend a line. can keep things a lot cleaner.
+	- maybe like 'capital L' is for line that doesn't extend? idk
+- [x] flip? does it work?

+# WHAT does hover-to-add look like?
+- first off, not through actions. don't need to save that nonsense.
+- at p = 0
+	- show offshoots of p0
+- at p > 0
+	- show offshoots of the prev, and offshoots of the current.
+- hovering an already-chosen line rolls back to that one.

 - [ ] track down those bugs
 	- [ ] I was getting something from the wrong circle